flingo64/PhotoStation-Upload-Lr-Plugin/README.md

 - issue in Photo Station: if video aspect ratio is different from video dimension (i.e. sample aspect ratio [sar] different from display aspect ratio [dar]) the galery thumb of the video will be shown with a wrong aspect ratio (= sar)
-- No support for metadate upload and download for videos

 History
 =======